ssube/isolex/docs/README.md

 - [Logging](./concept/logging.md)
 - [Sessions](./concept/sessions.md)

+## Config

+Please see [the config docs](./concept/config.md) for the config schema and search path for config files.

 ## Developing

-Please see [the dev docs](./dev) for information on the development process and how to build the bot.
+Please see [the dev docs](./dev) for the development process and instructions on how to build the bot.

+## Getting Started

+Please see [the getting started guide](./getting-started.md) for an introduction to the bot, config, and general usage.

+## Roadmap

+Please see [the project roadmap](./roadmap.md) for a high-level roadmap of planned features.

 ## Service Reference